Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Data Generation

 The main deflector is modeled with an EPL profile, described in Equation~\ref{eq:EPL_kappa}.
 The ellipticity of the main deflector is described by two ellipticity parameters $(\gamma_1, \gamma_2)$ given by

 with $q$ the axis ratio of the EPL profile and $\phi$ the angle.
+The prior on the ellipticity are in a different space than for the NRE, since the used lensing codes differ in the implementation of the ellipticity for the mass profiles.

-In the SNPE training distribution we used tNFW profiles for the individual subhalos, which have, in comparison to the NFW profile, a finite expansion.
+In the SNPE training distribution we used the in Paltax used tNFW profiles for the individual subhalos, which have, in comparison to the NFW profile, a finite expansion.
 The subhalo mass function used in the SNPE framework is the same power-law as for the NRE function, but parameterized differently: